Azure/azure-service-operator/README.md

 ## Contributing

-The [contribution guide][contribution-guide] covers everything you need to know about how you can contribute to Azure Service Operators.
-The [developer guide][developer-guide] will help you onboard as a developer.
+The [contribution guide](CONTRIBUTING.MD) covers everything you need to know about how you can contribute to Azure Service Operators.
+The [developer guide](docs/howto/development.md) will help you onboard as a developer.

 ## Support